CEO Report

 It has meaning for other veterans.

 We were returning from Chicago recently and ran into some engine or transmission trouble that forced us to the side of the road in a hazardous area.
-We got the triangles and flared out, but the trucks were still hammered by us close, and we even snapped one of our triangles off the base.
+We got the triangles and flares out, but the trucks were still hammered by us close, and we even snapped one of our triangles at the base.

 Scott Trost, a 30-year Army veteran, went by us and knew he had to help due to the dangerous spot.